Rupeccable16/serverless/README.md

 ## Deployment Options

-You can deploy your Lambda function using one of the following methods:
+You can deploy your Lambda function by:

-1. **S3 Bucket**: Upload the zipped code to an S3 bucket and provide the S3 URL during deployment.
+1. **S3 Bucket**: Upload the zipped code to an S3 bucket and provide the S3 URL during deployment to your infra.
-2. **Local Zip File**: Directly upload the zipped file while creating or updating the Lambda function.

 ## Prerequisites